Visit the Boulder County Ballot Measures website for information about 2025 ballot measures.

 Community Partnership Grant

-In 2024, we renamed this grant from the “Human Services Safety Net Grant” to the “Human Services Community Partnership Grant.”
-This new name reflects our use of various funding sources and emphasizes our commitment to collaboration in this program.
+In 2024, we changed the name of this grant from the “Human Services Safety Net Grant” to the “Human Services Community Partnership Grant.”
+The new name highlights our focus on partnership, as well as the variety of funding sources that support this program.

 OrganizationProgramService Bucket2025 Funding